 - 2.4.1.
-If you are interested in transferring to a different programme we offer, please contact the Student Engagement Team via Student Central (opens new window). - 2.4.2.
-If the programme onto which you want to transfer is still accepting new students and the entry requirements of your current programme and the programme onto which you want to transfer are the same, and you have not previously withdrawn, or had your studies terminated from, the programme onto which you want to transfer, then your request will be approved. - 2.4.3.
+If you are interested in transferring to a different programme we offer, please contact the Student Advice Team via Student Central (opens new window). - 2.4.2.
+Your request to transfer would normally be approved if the following criteria are met: - If the programme onto which you want to transfer is still accepting new students and the entry requirements of your current programme; and - the programme onto which you want to transfer are the same, and - you have not previously withdrawn, or had UCEM end your contract from, the programme onto which you want to transfer.

+- 2.4.3.
 If the programme onto which you want to transfer is not accepting new students, or the entry requirements are different, or you previously withdrew from the programme onto which you want to transfer, your request will be assessed by the Admissions Team and the Programme Leader of the programme onto which you want to transfer. - 2.4.4.
-If you had your studies terminated from the programme onto which you want to transfer, then your request to transfer will not be approved. - 2.4.5.
+If you had UCEM end your contract from the programme onto which you want to transfer, then your request to transfer will not be approved. - 2.4.5.
 If your request to transfer is approved, you will be allowed to transfer to your new programme starting from the next semester.
 Transfers during a semester are not normally allowed. - 2.4.6.
 If any of the modules you have studied match exactly those of the programme onto which you want to transfer, then your marks and credits will be transferred to your new programme. - 2.4.7.
 If any of the modules you have studied do not match exactly those of the programme onto which you want to transfer, it may still be possible to transfer credit (but not marks) to your new programme.
 The Recognition of Prior Learning Panel (RPLP) will assess whether this is possible based on the learning outcomes of the modules in question. - 2.4.8.
-Credit can only be transferred for full modules.
+Credit can only be transferred for successfully completed modules.